-A. Page Harris, M.D., Associate Professor of Urology Edward Hamilton Barksdale, M.D., Associate Clinical Professor of Urology Charles E. Haines, Jr., M.D., Associate Clinical Professor of Urology Harry S. Shelly, M.D., Assistant Professor of Urology Oliver P. Campbell, M.D., Instructor in Urology Albert P. Isenhour, M.D., Clinical Instructor in Urology Robert E. McClellan, M.D., Clinical Instructor in Urology Tom E. Nesbitt, M.D., Clinical Instructor in Urology Phillip P. Porch, Jr., M.D., Clinical Instructor in Urology John M. Tudor, M.D., Clinical Instructor in Urology
+EDWARD HAMILTON BARKSDALE, M.D., Associate Clinical Professor of Urology CHARLES E. HAINES, JR., M.D., Associate Clinical Professor of Urology HARRY S. SHELLY, M.D., Assistant Professor of Urology ALBERT P. ISENHOUR, M.D., Assistant Clinical Professor of Urology

+TOM E. NESBITT, M.D., Assistant Clinical Professor of Urology DAVID M. WOODHEAD, M.D., Instructor in Urology ROBERT E. MCCLELLAN, M.D., Clinical Instructor in Urology PHILLIP P. PORCH, JR., M.D., Clinical Instructor in Urology JOHN M. TUDOR, M.D., Clinical Instructor in Urology

-- 1. UROLOGY.
+1. UROLOGY.
 A course of lectures and clinics is given covering the more important aspects of urology.
 One hour a week during the winter quarter of the third year.
-Dr. Harris and Staff. - 2.
-CLINICAL INSTRUCTION.
+Dr. Harris and Staff.

+2. CLINICAL INSTRUCTION.
 Students receive clinical instruction in urology during the third year in the outpatient service and during the fourth year on the wards.
 This instruction is given by the members of the urological staff at formal ward rounds on alternate Tuesdays to the students serving as clinical clerks in both the wards and the outpatient department.
 The time given to this instruction is included in that assigned to Surgery 5 and Surgery 6.
 Drs.
 Harris, Barksdale, Haines, and Staff.